This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may need an x-ray or MRI of your arm.
-These help your caregiver plan your surgery.
-Talk to your caregiver about these or other tests you may need.
+These help your healthcare provider plan your surgery.
+Talk to your healthcare provider about these or other tests you may need.
 Write down the date, time, and location for each test.

 The night before your surgery:

 Ask healthcare providers about directions for eating and drinking.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives healthcare providers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.